HenryCaldwell/blackjack-cv-hand-detection/README.md

 During execution, the program will:

-1. Load the YOLO model from the specified weights.
+1. Load YOLO weights and initialize the detection model.
-2. Open the designated video file or camera feed.
+2. Start video capture from a designated video file or webcam.
 3. Process each frame to detect, track, and group cards.
-4. Compute scores for each detected hand.
+4. Compute scores, computer counts, and evaluate best play for each detected hand.
-5. Display the annotated frame with real-time detection and scoring information.
+5. Annotate the frame with bounding boxes, card labels, hand numbers (player hands and dealer hand), and scores.
+6. Display the annotated frame in real time.

 Press q at any time to exit the application.